dannyhope/uxbrighton/_posts/2019-02-12-February-double-bill.md

 ### Deposits/tickets

-<p>We run our evening events as not-for-profit.
+We run our evening events as not-for-profit.
 The ticket price helps to cover some of our costs and to discourage non-attendance, however we will refund the cost of your ticket (so long as you attend).
-Please send an [email](mailto:emmeline@uxbrighton.org.uk)request within 3 days of the event date.</p>
+Please send an [email](mailto:emmeline@uxbrighton.org.uk) request within 3 days of the event date.

-<p>Unclaimed deposits help us fund future events.</p>
+Unclaimed deposits help us fund future events.